reald/uv-k5-firmware-custom/README.md

 #### Troubleshooting ####
 * The gain index history is flickering.
   * Disable dual watch (RxMode = MAIN ONLY).
+* Only 3 digits are accepted when entering a frequency.
+  * The active channel is in memory mode.
+Long press "3 VFO MR" to change to frequency mode.
 * The entered frequency is modified.
   * Decrease frequency step in menu "Step" to desired channel raster.
 * Chirp does read different channel settings than in my radio.